-Cesarean birth (also called c-section) is surgery in which your baby is born through a cut that your doctor makes in your belly and uterus.
+A c-section is a surgery in which your baby is born through a cut that your doctor makes in your belly and uterus.

-If your pregnancy is healthy and you don’t have any medical reasons to have a c-section, it’s best to have your baby through vaginal birth.
+If your pregnancy is healthy and you don’t have medical reasons for a c-section, it’s best to have your baby through vaginal birth.

-Your health care provider may suggest that you have a c-section because of complications that make vaginal birth unsafe.
+You may need a c-section because of complications that make vaginal birth unsafe for you or your baby.
 For example:

-- There are problems with the placenta.
+- There are problems with the placenta, such as placenta previa, which can cause dangerous bleeding during vaginal birth.
 The placenta grows in your uterus and supplies the baby with food and oxygen through the umbilical cord.
-Placental problems can cause dangerous bleeding during vaginal birth.

 - You’re having multiples (twins, triplets or more).

-- Your baby has a certain type of birth defect.
+- Your baby has certain birth defects, like severe hydrocephalus.
+This is when fluid builds up on your baby’s brain.
+It can cause a baby’s head to be very large.
 Birth defects are health conditions that are present at birth.
-Birth defects change the shape or function of one or more parts of the body.
-They can cause problems in overall health, how the body develops, or in how the body works.
+They change the shape or function of one or more parts of the body.
+Birth defects can cause problems in overall health, how the body develops or how the body works.

 What are the risks of scheduling a c-section for non-medical reasons?